 - Organisations who have not received grant funding in the previous 2 years will be given extra weight in the scoring process.

 - Funding for staffing costs is not encouraged unless it can be demonstrated that it is instrumental to the delivery of the project.
-Only 25 % of total sessional staffing costs for the project can be requested, up to a maximum of £5,000.

 - Projects would ideally be delivered within 12 months, 24 months maximum.